+It is good practice for the LEP, in consultation with the client, to prepare a detailed scope of work for incorporation in a contract for services.
 The detailed scope of work should be informed by the LEP's understanding of:

-- the proposed development and the context of the development, so the LEP understands what background information must be gathered to prepare the appropriate noise and/or vibration studies; - 2) a land use approval authority's terms of reference for acoustic or vibration reports and/or polices that state what the acoustic or vibration report must demonstrate.
-Such guidance may be found in policy documents such as Official Plans, but may also be found in guidelines, development approval guides, etc.; - 3) policies, guidelines or regulations of the land use approval authority related to acoustics or other related items that may affect noise mitigation design, for example, sound barrier height limits or earth berm slope limits.
-Such guidance may be found in policy documents such as Official Plans, in stand-alone guidelines, and in regulatory instruments such as zoning by-laws or by-laws under the Municipal Code, if the Municipality has one and may also be regulated through the Ontario Building Code (O. Reg.
-332/12, as updated or amended from time to time).; and - 4) any municipal noise by-law(s).
+- The proposed development and the context of the development, so the LEP understands what background information must be gathered to prepare the appropriate noise and/or vibration studies; - 2) A land use approval authority's terms of reference for acoustic or vibration reports and/or policies that state what the acoustic or vibration report must demonstrate.
+Such guidance may be found in policy documents such as official plans, but may also be found in guidelines, development approval guides, etc.; - 3) Policies, guidelines or regulations of the land use approval authority related to acoustics or other related items that may affect noise mitigation design (for example, sound barrier height limits or earth berm slope limits.)
+Such guidance may be found in policy documents such as official plans, in standalone guidelines, and in regulatory instruments such as zoning by-laws or by-laws under the municipal code, if the municipality has one.
+They may also be regulated through the Ontario Building Code (O. Reg.
+332/12, as updated or amended from time to time).; - 4) Any municipal noise by-law(s); and - 5) Relevant national or international technical standards.